Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 When making a payment via our website please omit the "001."

 Water Bills - Due Dates:

 To complete a final water read, please email or fax the following information:

 Email Water and Sewer Billing

 Each meter is assigned a minimum bill.
 For example, a 5/8 meter is billed the minimum of $56.80 when 0 to 7 units are used.
-The minimum units and bills associated with each meter size (PDF) is available online
+The minimum units and rates associated with each meter size is available on the Finance Department home page.

 Please send an email to Water and Sewer Billing instructing us to update the name and billing address.
 Please include the property address and account number.
 In the email please advise if the update is for water, sanitation, or both.
 To update the name into a tenants account the outstanding balance must be paid in full.

 If the balance for your water account is not paid in full by early December, it will be added to your property taxes for next year.
 We will not shut off your water.
 If the sanitation balance is not paid in full by December 31st, it will be added to your property taxes for the following year.

 Answer goes here...